opendocsg/slw-judgments-backfill/2002_SGHC_132/report.md

 68\.
 Mr Coomarasw amys alternative position w as that if leave to appeal w as required, then such leave ought to be granted to Dataw ork.

 69\.
-In _Lee Kuan Yew v Tang Liang Hong_ [1997] 3 SLR 489, the Court of Appeal considered w hether leave to appeal should be granted in respect of an order of costs under s 34(2)(b) SCJA.
+In _Lee Kuan Yew v Tang Liang Hong_ <span class="citation">[1997] 3 SLR 489</span>, the Court of Appeal considered w hether leave to appeal should be granted in respect of an order of costs under s 34(2)(b) SCJA.
 After referring to Justice Lai Kew Chais judgment in _Anthony s/o Savarimiuthu v Soh Chuan Tin_ [1989] SLR 607, Chief Justice Yong Pung How enunciated three limbs to be considered w hen leave to appeal is sought:

  (a) prima facie case of error,